Eknopp/My-Expense-App/README.md

 A simple app where you can upload all of your expenses, an easy way to control your spendings.

-To download the APK file, through which you can use the app on your Android Simulator or Android device:
+To download the APK file, through which you can use the app on your Android Simulator or device:
 [Click Here](https://expo.dev/artifacts/eas/9MFeaG3c21T22ZKUUVp6ho.apk)

-To download the IOS App file, through which you can use the app on your IOS Simulator or IOS device:
+To download the IOS App file, through which you can use the app on your IOS Simulator or device:
 [Click Here](https://expo.dev/artifacts/eas/ngimPE91At32kkZL94Ta9E.tar.gz)